 Denim can be used to make bags and wallets, as you can see in the photo above, it was cleverly used in this piece of jewelry.
 Denim is now being used in just about anything you can imagine.

-Jean fabric now comes in so many different styles and variations of color and patterns.
+Denim fabric now comes in so many different styles and variations of color and patterns.

 Denim has change drastically over the past 5 decades.
 Here some example of denim you can purchase either online or from your local fabric store.
 Think outside the box to see all the possibilities for jean fabric.
 Bags, hats, jackets and other garment projects the possibilities are endless.